Expedia (EXPE)

 12. Balance Sheet Assessment

-We were impressed by how significantly Expedia blew past analysts’ EPS and EBITDA expectations this quarter.
-On the other hand, its number of room nights booked slightly missed, causing its revenue to also fall a bit short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 5% to $160.75 immediately following the results.
+We were impressed by how significantly Expedia blew past analysts’ EBITDA expectations this quarter.
+We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $219.70 immediately following the results.

 14. Is Now The Time To Buy Expedia?

-Expedia’s EV/EBITDA ratio based on the next 12 months is 6.5x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+Expedia’s EV/EBITDA ratio based on the next 12 months is 9.3x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.